PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/Android Authentication.md

 * WeChat
 * QQ

-All social authentication requests follow a similar system of forwarding an authentication token to our platform.
+All social authentication requests follow a similar method of forwarding an authentication token to our platform.
 Here's an example of the Google Plus authentication request:

 ```
     GSAndroidPlatform.gs().getRequestBuilder().createGooglePlusConnectRequest()